 cistern to Hillcrest, the Foreman’s Cottage, and the lower

 buildings closer to Union Street.
 Inside the building, an engine

 icehouse, built of fieldstone in 1914–1915, was a practical part of

 Mrs. MacDowell’s plan for a self-sufficient farm.
 Winter ice cut

-from a nearby pond was stored here for summer use at the Colony.
+from a nearby pond was stored here for summer use on the property.
 Idle

 since 1940, it was a handsome but outdated farm building.
 In 1995,